voogarix/t3rn-/README.md

 # 👉 T3RN Executor 1-click installation

-This script always installs the latest version of t3rn node
+## This script will always install the latest version of t3rn executor node

-⚠️ Get free 20€ credit for Hetzner Cloud VPS :
+# 👉 Get free 20€ credit for Hetzner Cloud VPS :
 [https://www.hetzner.cloud/](https://hetzner.cloud/?ref=mjjaxNOJxUW1)

-⚠️ Get free ALCHEMY API KEY for RPC:
+# 👉 Get free ALCHEMY API KEY for RPC:
 [https://www.alchemy.com/](https://alchemy.com/?r=Dc3MDc2NzI5MjYwN)

 To use certain features of this script, you may need an Alchemy API key.
 Follow these steps to get one: